 Seems straightforward enough: the TS cable can be used on a line-output and a powered output, and the stereo cable would work on a set of speakers I have lying around.
 The left channel has a TS input, and the right channel has a speaker wire input, so I can compare each speaker from the same setup against each other.

 First we took several steel coat hangers we got from the dry cleaner’s, cut off the hooks, and bent them straight.
 After putting cheap heat shrink and electrical tape around each coat hanger, we connected the ends of the wires to the appropriate terminals on some loose 1/4″ TS interconnects (the cheapest available on Mouser, of course) with some solder.
-Again: the goal is to get the absolute crappiest working model possible, without high-quality shielding or protection from interference, so quality is something to be avoided here.
+The goal is to get the absolute crappiest working model possible, without high-quality shielding or protection from interference, so quality is something to be avoided here.

 For the speaker cables, we took two more coathangers and bent them straight just like the last ones.
 Just like the TS cable, we heatshrinked each wire, and bound them together with electrical tape.
 After sanding the zinc off of the termination points and prepping the reference cable to be the exact same length as the coathanger cable, we were ready to go.